ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cache-urls.md

 </div>

 [tip type="tip"]
-  Use the [AMP-Toolbox Cache URL](https://github.com/ampproject/amp-toolbox/tree/master/packages/cache-url) to translate a URL from the origin to the AMP Cache URL format.
+  Use the [AMP-Toolbox Cache URL](https://github.com/ampproject/amp-toolbox/tree/master/packages/cache-url) [Node.js](https://nodejs.org) module to translate a URL from the origin to the AMP Cache URL format.
 [/tip]

 This document describes: